risheethg/cpp-CoreApp-project-template/README.md

 # C++ Core-App Project Template

 A clean, modular **C++ project template** that follows a **Core–App architecture**.
 Uses  **Premake5** for easy project generation across different platforms and IDEs.
 [The included `premake5.lua` file is **mainly** configured for **Windows Only**.
 You are free to modify the file to suit your OS as you see fit! ]
-This template is designed to help you quickly bootstrap new C++ projects with a structured setup that separates reusable engine/core code from application-specific logic.
+This template is designed to help you quickly bootstrap new C++ projects with OpenGL and ImGui with a structured setup that separates reusable engine/core code from application-specific logic.

 ---